The secret to storing your leaves

-Picked in the western suburbs of Sydney after the cool evening on a Friday morning, these greens are amazing.
+Always picked in the western suburbs of Sydney after the cool evening on a Friday morning, these greens are amazing.
+Full of antioxidant phytonutrients, vitamins and minerals that are far more easily absorbed by the body than synthetic supplements.

 Chlorophyll filled tasty goodness.

-Storing them correctly so they last longer and retain the prize is a good secret to know.
+Storing them correctly so they last longer and retain the prize is a good secret to know and respects the care taken to grow them.

 Not everyone has the best quality fridge.
 That’s ok.

-Follow these steps of respect and if you haven’t already indulged in them you’ll be enjoying your leaves vibrant and lively on Thursday and Friday, often longer.
+Follow these steps and if you haven’t already indulged in them (ideally) you’ll be enjoying your leaves vibrant and lively on Thursday and Friday, often longer.

 1. All vegetables are living organisms.
 Treat greens like a bunch of flowers, trim their stems, cut their ties, plunge wholly in cool water and tussle around.
 Simultaneously clean and revive.
 A clean kitchen sink is perfect.

-In the Summertime soak for at least an hour or so (if the tap water is warm add ice blocks) they will suck up the water and spring back to life.
+Soak for a few hours or more if possible (if the tap water is warm add ice blocks) they will suck up the water and spring back to life.
+This rehydrates them to withstand prolonged refrigeration.

 2. Drain the water, lightly tussle leaves and stand up straight.